-Trickster figure central to many Indian belief systems: Coyote, Great Hare, Raven
+Trickster figure central to many Indian belief systems, can take several different animal forms: Coyote, Great Hare, Raven

 Coyote tricks Eagle into letting him look into box containing moon and sun that they've stolen from Pueblo Kachinas, result is release of moon, coming of winter (and hence seasons)